KCL-BMEIS/NiftySeg/README.txt

 --------------------------------
 1 WHAT DOES THE PACKAGE CONTAIN?
 --------------------------------
-The code contains programs to perform EM based image segmentation, both on it's standard form [2] and as described in [1].

-This code also contains a local copy of the nifty-reg 1.3 package available at https://github.com/KCL-BMEIS/niftyreg.
-Both projects will (hopefully) merge at some point in the future.
+This project, lead by Jorge Cardoso at King's College London, contains programs to perform EM based segmentation of images in nifti or analyse format.
+NiftySeg is an open-source toolkit licensed under the BSD license.
+It also contains a package of label fusion algorithms (MV, STAPLE, SBA) with different types of ranking strategies.
+Features: LoAd: Locally Adaptive Brain Segmentation General Purpose EM segmentation Single and Multi-label Fusion package.

 ##############################################################################